Are Expensive Air Filters Worth It?

 Air filters capture particles in the air and keep them from blowing out of your air vents.
 This helps purify the air in your home by removing allergens like pollen, dust, smoke, and pet dander.
 Air filters are important for everyone, but especially for those suffering from allergies or respiratory illnesses like asthma and hay fever.

-Air filters are also important for people who live in a highly polluted area because the filter can filter out harmful pollutants in the air.
+Air filters are also important for people who live in a highly polluted area because they can filter out harmful pollutants in the air.
 Some days are worse than others for air pollutants, and the government will occasionally issue warnings for the elderly, sick, or young children.
-Many times, those warnings are issued. on the hottest days.
+Many times, those warnings are issued on the hottest days.
 Having a high-quality air filter for those days is especially important.

 - Control indoor pollution levels